 Sift the cake flour and matcha into a bowl and mix well.
 Scoop out 1 tbsp and set aside for later (we will use this to coat the adzuki beans).
 Then, add the baking powder and a pinch of salt.

-Whip the butter until smooth, then add the sugar and continue to whip until combined.
-Gradually add the egg mixture from earlier while whisking continuously.
-Note that if your egg mixture was made with chilled eggs, or you add it at once, then the batter might split.
+Note that if your eggs are chilled, or you add too much at once, then the batter might split.
 You can prevent this by making sure you use room-temperature eggs and add them slowly to the butter and sugar.
 If it does split, don’t worry too much as you can save it when you add the dry ingredients.

 Whether you’re using your own boiled adzuki beans or the canned variety, I recommend rinsing them and patting them dry to prevent adding unnecessary moisture to the batter.
-Sprinkle with the matcha flour saved from earlier and toss until evenly covered, then add them to the batter.
-Coating the beans with flour will help stop sinking while baking.
-Save a few to sprinkle on the top if you like.

 Bake for 40-50 minutes or until you can pierce the center with a skewer and it comes out clean.

-Once cool, cut, serve and enjoy!
+Once cool enough to touch, cut, serve and enjoy!

 - Measure ingredients accurately – This recipe is pretty forgiving, but for consistent results, I recommend using measuring scales over cups, especially for dry ingredients.
 If using cups, sift the flour and pour it into the cup (avoid scooping packed flour).